 and found a nice man with whom she’d like to be intimate.

-I start to discuss various methods she may act on,
+I start to discuss some methods she may act on,

 emphasizing hormone or copper IUD, or maybe the Nexplanon.